ivadomed/multimodal-registration/README.md

 The second measurement is representative of the spinal cord overlap.
 To compute this value, the segmentation of the spinal cord should be obtained.
 This is done with the [`sct_deepseg_sc` feature](https://spinalcordtoolbox.com/user_section/command-line.html#sct-deepseg-sc) of the Spinal Cord Toolbox ([SCT](https://spinalcordtoolbox.com/)) software.
 The spinal cord segmentations are saved and used to compute the volume overlap (Dice score) with the file `eval_reg_on_sc_seg.py`.
 The results are saved in the file `dice_score.csv` that summarises the results obtained for the different comparisons done.

 Additionally, a Quality Control (QC) report is generated using [`sct_qc`](https://spinalcordtoolbox.com/user_section/command-line.html#sct-qc) from SCT allowing to control the spinal cord segmentations as well as the spinal cord registration.
-This report takes the form of a `.html` file and can be find at `qc/index.html`.
+This report takes the form of a `.html` file and can be find at `qc/index.html` in your result folder.

 <img width="900" alt="Capture d’écran 2021-12-03 à 17 30 01" src="https://user-images.githubusercontent.com/32447627/144681407-635ad819-be82-41de-acee-b573ab31aba5.png">